infinite223/J-monkey/README.md

-# Flappy-monkey
+# J-monkey
-Flappy-monkey is a simple mobile game.
+J-monkey is a simple mobile game.
 Inspired by the popular Flappy Bird game

 <h3>Technologies:</h3>